Chart Color Schemes

 Point Nepean ranks among the oldest 10% of areas nationwide

-Point Nepean's median age is 54 years, which is significantly older than Greater Melbourne's median age of 37 and the Australian median age of 38.
-The age profile shows that the 65-74 year-old group makes up 19.2% of the population, compared to a national average of 9.4%.
-Post-2021 Census data indicates that the 75-84 age group has grown from 10.4% to 13.7%, while the 45-54 cohort has declined from 13.0% to 11.6% and the 5-14 group has dropped from 9.6% to 8.2%.
-Demographic modeling suggests that by 2041, Point Nepean's age profile will evolve significantly.
-The 75-84 age cohort is projected to expand considerably, with an increase of 1,612 people (58%), from 2,781 to 4,394.
-Senior residents aged 65 and above will drive 90% of population growth, underscoring demographic aging trends.
-Meanwhile, both the 15-24 and 0-4 age groups are projected to see reduced numbers.
+Point Nepean's median age is 54 years, which is significantly older than Greater Melbourne's median age of 37 years and the Australian median age of 38 years.
+The age profile shows that the 65-74 year-old group makes up 19.2% of the population, compared to 10.4% nationally and a smaller proportion of 25-34 year-olds at 6.9%.
+Post-2021 Census data indicates that the 75 to 84 age group has grown from 10.4% to 13.7%, while the 45 to 54 cohort has declined from 13.0% to 11.6% and the 5 to 14 age group has dropped from 9.6% to 8.2%.
+Demographic modeling suggests that Point Nepean's age profile will evolve significantly by 2041, with the 75 to 84 age cohort projected to expand by 1,612 people (58%) from 2,781 to 4,394.
+Senior residents aged 65 and above will drive 90% of population growth, reflecting demographic aging trends.
+Meanwhile, both the 15 to 24 and 0 to 4 age groups are projected to decrease in number.